QingyaoAi/Explainable-Product-Search-with-a-Dynamic-Relation-Embedding-Model/README.md

 Please refer to the paper for more details.

 * For data used in the original paper, please check https://github.com/QingyaoAi/Amazon-Product-Search-Datasets

+*Latest version of DREM with explanation generation functions can be found [here](https://github.com/utahIRlab/drem-evaluation)*

 ### Requirements: ###
     1. To run the DREM model in ./ProductSearch/ and the python scripts in ./utils/, python 3.0+ and Tensorflow v1.3+ are needed.
 (In the paper, we used python 3.6 and Tensorflow v1.4.0)